aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

 ### Configure the AWS CLI

-While AWS Proton is in preview, you'll have to manually configure the AWS CLI.
+While AWS Proton is in preview, you will need to manually configure the AWS CLI.
 The following commands will add the Proton commands to the AWS CLI.

 ```
 aws s3 cp s3://aws-proton-preview-public-files/model/proton-2020-07-20.normal.json .